Can I transfer in from another GLP-1 provider?

 Can I Transfer In From Another GLP-1 Provider?

-Why Patients Transfer Providers
+Why People Transfer Providers

 The Transfer Process

-Your provider will need the following information to facilitate the transition smoothly:
+An independent licensed provider will need the following information to facilitate the transition smoothly:

 • Your current medication name and dose